paneq/movie_rating_app/README.md

 * Rails version - Rails 5.0.1

-* Database creation - rails db:migrate
+* Database creation - rails db:setup

 * How to run the test suite